believemanasseh/webo/README.md

 # Webo

 A web-based decentralised social networking app with real-time messaging and voice/video calls.
 Webo incentivises creators to monetise their ideas.

 ## Features

 - Real-time messaging
-- Voice/video live calls
+- Live voice and video calls
-- Engage with mutuals and non-mutuals through the Pods service.
+- Connect with mutuals and non-mutuals through the Pods service.
 - Highly configurable pods

 ## Contributing